 MORE: Impostor Syndrome

-In fact, when I came to America, I told myself that I would change careers if I did not make as a full-time translator here.
+In fact, when I came to America, I told myself that I would change careers if I did not make it as a full-time translator here.
 That was when I discovered Liz Ryan.
 Her tips and advice forever changed the way I saw the workplace.

 I used to value myself based on how others valued me.
 Therefore, if others rejected me or told me I did not meet a number of requirements for a job, I blamed myself for it.
 That is, I had failed, and something was wrong with me.